Crypto-SI/MCOJ_Landing_page/README.md

 - Grid layout with hover effects
 - Optimized image loading

+### Video Gallery
+- Smart video playback management - only one video plays at a time
+- Auto-play videos when they become visible
+- Auto-stop videos when navigating away or switching tabs
+- Elegant lightbox presentation with thumbnail previews
+- Client-side adaptive controls for mobile and desktop

 ### Admin Area
 - Secure login system
 - Dashboard with site management tools
 - Content management capabilities
 - Events management with CRUD functionality
 - Gallery management with archive system
+- Video management with browser-based thumbnail generation

 ### Gallery Management
 - Upload new images with automatic processing